 The Old Testament book of Sirach is filled with many nuggets of wisdom for almost every aspect of daily life.
 The entire book of Sirach is really like a trusted friend, a resource we go to when seeking advice and counsel.
-In fact, in today’s beautiful Mass reading from Sirach 6:5-17, we hear a few words of wisdom about friendship.
+In the following from Sirach 6:5-17, we hear a few words of wisdom about friendship.

 … sturdy shelter, a treasure, beyond price, a life-saving remedy … In some translations, that last line reads, “A faithful friend is an elixir of life; and those who fear the Lord will find him.”
 Let that one soak in for a bit.
 If an elixir is a life-saving medicine, then spiritual friends are like life-saving medicine, too.
 What a beautiful gift!